IIT-EnergySystemModels/openTEPES/doc/rst/OutputResults.rst

 File ``oT_Result_NetDemand.csv``

-VRES are the variable renewable energy sources (e.g., wind and solar).
-Units with null linear variable cost and no storage capacity.
+VRES are variable renewable energy sources (e.g., wind and solar), units with null linear variable cost and no storage capacity.
 The net demand is the demand minus the VRES.

 ============  ==========  ==========  ===================================
 Identifier                            Description